RedTopper/3DS-Homebrew-Menu-Wiki/Updating/Updating-Changelog-Beta.md

 - also make sure you do "git pull" before editing!
 -
 -->
+## Beta 134
+* wallpapertopinfo.png is now displayed if a full screen banner is currently showing

 ## Beta 133
 * App banners now display on top of water